bashbug/tango-scene-reconstructor/README.md

 - Using pose of image and point cloud timestamp.
 - Store rgb point cloud as timestamp.PCD binary file in ../Documents/RGBPointCloudBuilder/PCD/

+**RGBD visualization**
+- Merged rgb point clouds in real time and visualize with OpenGL

 **Send Point Clouds**
 - Socket to send binary rgb point cloud data to a server (uses SocketCommunication/socket.cpp)